Get,

 Proteins, fats, and carbohydrates are grouped under macronutrients, and these are required by the body in larger quantities.
 Since macronutrients are eaten in larger portions, they tend to significantly impact blood sugar levels.

-• Carbohydrates are the primary source of energy for the body and are sourced from whole grains, fruits, legumes, and dairy products.
-The body breaks down carbs into glucose, and this glucose is used for the proper functioning of the body.
-This glucose is responsible for a spike in the blood sugar hence it is important to consume more complex carbs instead of simple sugars (fruit juices, candies, flavoured sugary beverages).
+• This glucose is responsible for a spike in the blood sugar hence it is important to consume more complex carbs instead of simple sugars (fruit juices, candies, flavoured sugary beverages).[2]

 2. Micronutrients

 Micronutrients include vitamins and minerals, and while they are needed by the body in smaller quantities, they are essential for the proper functioning of the body.
-Micronutrients do not affect blood sugar levels directly but contribute to overall health by reducing inflammation, supporting the immune system, and reducing oxidative stress.
+It does not affect blood sugar levels directly but contributes to overall health by reducing inflammation, supporting the immune system, and reducing oxidative stress.

-A balanced diet is important as it helps maintain a healthy weight, reducing the risk of obesity.
-This diet also helps manage blood sugar levels, as it encourages the consumption of complex carbs like legumes and whole grains.
+A balanced diet is important as it provides essential nutrients, and at the same time, helps maintain a healthy weight, thereby reducing the risk of obesity.
+A balanced diet for diabetes aims at managing blood sugar levels, as it encourages the consumption of complex carbs like legumes and whole grains.
 The body takes some time to digest these carbs, avoiding a spike in blood sugar levels.

 • Seasonal fruits like oranges, berries, apples, grapes, guava, and bananas.

-People with diabetes can enjoy sweets and desserts in moderation.
-One tip is to choose healthier options like dark chocolate which has a high cocoa content.
+People with diabetes can enjoy sweets and desserts occasionally and in moderation.
+It is advisable to choose healthier options like dark chocolate, which has a high cocoa content.
 This contains less sugar.
-Additionally, opt for desserts that are made with fresh or frozen fruits like fruit salads, baked apples, or some berries with yoghurt.
+Additionally, opt for desserts that are made with fresh or frozen fruits, like fruit salads, baked apples, or some berries with yoghurt.
 These desserts are naturally sweet and contain fibre and nutrients.

 The Diabetes Plate Method